 Evidence shows that children are more likely to recover from the trauma of witnessing domestic abuse if they have:

-Establishing trust and building a relationship with the children we support is crucial.
 Relationship building is at the forefront of our minds because we foster an environment of open dialogue with the young people we support, the non-abusive parent and communication between staff and our partners.

 When working with children our practitioners establish trust by helping them navigate the often-overwhelming professional system, ensuring they are clear about what is happening and what their choices are and in turn increasing their resilience to overcome their adverse experiences.